dcmouser/mewlo/doc/sphinx/book/setup/installation.rst

 ----------------------------------------------

 You need to add the top mewlo directory to your python path so it can be found when you execute a command like "import mewlo.mpacks"
-One way is to add the path to it to site-packages\easy-install.pth
+One way is to add the path to it to a pth file in site-packages\
+for example make a file called site-packages\myextra_sitepackages.pth whose contents is: e:\websitehttp\mewlo